OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/media-services/media-services-dotnet-check-job-progress-with-queues.md

             while (!jobReachedExpectedState)
             {
-                // Specify how often you want tooget messages from hello queue.
+                // Specify how often you want to get messages from the queue.
                 Thread.Sleep(TimeSpan.FromSeconds(10));

                 foreach (var message in _queue.GetMessages(10))